nisaardiyani17-sketch/BrandingKilat/README.md

 ## 📦 Installation

 1. Clone the repository.
-2. Ensure you have a `metadata.json` and necessary environment variables for the API Key.
+2. Install dependencies (if applicable) and ensure the `.env` file is set up.
 3. Run the application in your development environment.

 ---